danilop/yas3fs/README.md

 To unmount the file system on Linux:

     fusermount -u LOCAL-PATH
+    or
+    umount LOCAL-PATH

+The latter works if /etc/fstab support steps (see above) were completed

 To unmount the file system on a Mac you can use `umount`.

+**rsync usage**

+rsync's option *--inplace* has to be used to avoid S3 busy events

 ### Full Usage